bongiozzo/musica_mustdie/output/band_secretsphere.md

 # Secret Sphere

+New Wave Of Italian Power Metal

-Дискография
+## Дискография

-"Mistress Of The Shadowlight" 1999, Power Metal
+### "Mistress Of The Shadowlight" 1999, Power Metal

+Dawn Of Time
+Age Of Wizard
+Recall Of The Valkyrie
+On The Wings Of Sun
+Twilight Of Fairy Tale
+White Lion
+Labyrinth Of Glass
+Seren
+Secret Sphere
+Last Moment Of Eternity (bonus track for Japan)

-"A Time Never Come" 2001, Power Metal
+### "A Time Never Come" 2001, Power Metal

+Gate Of Wisdom
+Legend
+Under The Flag Of Mary Read
+The Brave
+Emotions
+Oblivions
+Lady Of Silence
+The Mystery Of Love
+Paganini's Nightmare (theme from Caprice #5)
+Lost Land Of Lyonesse (bonus track for Japan) Ascension
+Hamelin
+Dr. Faustus

-"Scent Of Human Desire" 2003, Power Metal
+### "Scent Of Human Desire" 2003, Power Metal

+01. Rain
+02. Still Here
+03. 1000 eyes show
+04. More than simple emotions
+05. Surrounding
+06. Desire
+07. Virgin Street 69
+08. Runaway train
+09. Scent of a woman
+10. Life 1 (Walking through the dawn)
+11. Life 2 (Daylight)

+Ramon – vocals
+Aldo Lonobile - lead guitars
+Andrea Buratto - bass
+Paolo "paco" Gianotti – guitars
+Antonio Agate - keyboards
+Luca Cartasegna – drums

+Recorded at Mirage recording studios (Inverigo, CO)/alfa&omega studios (blevio, CO), february 2003

-"Heart & Anger" 2005, Power Metal
+### "Heart & Anger" 2005, Power Metal

+01. Endless
+02. Where the sea ends
+03. First snake
+04. Loud & Raw
+05. Dance with the Devil
+06. Set me free
+07. I won't say a word
+08. Lights on
+09. Leonardo da Vinci
+10. You still remain
+11. Bad Blood
+12. No reason why
+13. Faster than the storm

+Ramon R Messina – vocals
+Aldo Lonobile - lead guitars
+Andrea Buratto - bass
+Paolo "paco" Gianotti – guitars
+Antonio Agate - keyboards
+Daniel Flores - drums

+Recorded on January and February 2005
+Recorded at “One Voice Studio”, Chivasso (Italy) by Daniele Giordana, “Night & Day Studio”,
+Alessandria (Italy), by Paolo Facco, “Sheepvalley Studio”, Stokholm (Sweden) by Daniel Flores.
+[ Guest singers Roberto Tiranti (Labyrinth courtesy), Marco Mesemi (Morgana courtesy), Vera Quarleri, Monica Elias.
+Guest musicians “Secret Symphony Orchestra” ]

-"Sweet Blood Theory" 2008, Power Metal
+### "Sweet Blood Theory" 2008, Power Metal

+1. Evil or Divine 00:55
+2. Stranger In Black 05:14
+3. From a Dream to a Nightmare 06:29
+4. Bring On 05:31
+5. The Shadows of the Room of Pleasure 05:08
+6. Welcome to the Circus 05:01
+7. The Butterfly Dance 04:41
+8. Sweet Blood Theory 05:19
+9. Feed My Fire 03:54
+10. All These Words 04:34
+11. Vampire's Kiss 04:37
+12. The Day at the End of the World (Japanese Bonus Track) 04:00

-"Archetype" 2010, Power Metal
+### "Archetype" 2010, Power Metal

+1. Pattern Of Thought (intro) 01:50
+2. Line On Fire 03:44
+3. Death From Above 05:17
+4. The Scars That You Can't See 05:08
+5. More Than Myself 04:33
+6. Future 05:24
+7. Mr. Sin 04:07
+8. Into The Void 04:25
+9. All In A Moment 03:47
+10. Archetype 05:05

-"Portrait Of A Dying Heart" 2012, Power Metal
+### "Portrait Of A Dying Heart" 2012, Power Metal

+1. Portrait of a Dying Heart  06:00
+2. X  05:12
+3. Wish & Steadiness  05:37
+4. Union  04:12
+5. The Fall  05:10
+6. Healing  04:29
+7. Lie to Me  03:50
+8. Secrets Fear  05:57
+9. The Rising of Love  04:28
+10. Eternity  06:01
+11. Legend 2012  06:13  (bonus)

 ## Отношения с другими группами